 Exit signs and emergency backup lights, like all lights, can wear out over time.
 In aanvulling, LED versions last longer and use less energy.

-Refreshing your emergency and exit lighting can save your school money in the long run –; and, more importantly, ensure students can find their way out of the building in the event of a power outage.
+Refreshing your emergency and exit lighting can save your school money in the long run –; En, more importantly, ensure students can find their way out of the building in the event of a power outage.

 9) Perform a lighting audit